5 Reasons You Should Eat Dinner with Your Family, According to a Health Expert

 Family meals provide an opportunity to sit and be present with each other after busy days.
 The mealtimes reinforce values, traditions and cultural connectivity.
 A report from CASAColumbia (CASA*) at Columbia University says that families who shared meals 5 to 7 times per week were less likely to use drugs, smoke or consume alcohol.
 Yes, positive family relationships and open communication around the table are that powerful!

 Psst… Keep the conversation around food positive to decrease battles at the table.
-Here’s why it’s actually not good for children to join the clean plate club.

 2. Family dinners encourage kids to eat a variety of fruits and vegetables.